If I had a nickel for each time someone asked, “Should I take a probiotic with SIBO?” I might be a millionaire.

 Probiotic use may be particularly problematic for patients who have known problems with motility, as well as those taking opioids and proton pump inhibitors, which reduce stomach acid secretion and so the natural destruction of excessive bacteria.

-Sometimes, SIBO is triggered after an illness while traveling abroad.
-In that case, a probiotic may be beneficial once you take into consideration the other things below.
+Sometimes, however, SIBO is triggered after an illness while traveling abroad.
+In that case, the good news is that a probiotic may be beneficial once you take into consideration the other things below.

 #2: What stage of SIBO healing are you in?
 Symptoms?